uva-spin/DNN-CFFs/LocalFit_Package/Method_Testing_with_Pseudo-data/Rivanna_pckg_method_testing_job_per_replica_with_custom_kinematic_sets/README.md

 For the third line, this is the number of replicas.
 There are two options here.
 First is to drop the number of replicas so that the first job does replicas 1 to 50, then 51 to 100, etc, or any series of replicas of your choice, but try to keep the time within 3 hours.
 The other option is to drop the number of kinematic sets so that the jobs don't run too long.
 Feel free to use a combination of these two so that the jobs are done for a certain number of kinematic sets with a couple replicas at a time, for maximum efficiency when submitting jobs.

+Ensure to give a meaningful name for this line: '#SBATCH -J LocalFit_job'

 ## 3. Evaluation.py

 1. Line 51: put your own computing id
+2. Ensure to give the 'path' where your models are saved (from the Pseudo_Basic_Local_Fit_Per_KinematicSet_by_User.py), otherwise you may create evaluation results from models from a totally different folder.

 This evaluates the trained data over CFFs, evaluates F vs phi, makes a chi-square txt file for how the chi square error on F vs phi, and provides a csv for how well it predicted F vs phi.
 The F vs phi plots, CFF evaluation plots, and `chi_square.txt` are made in the `Comparison_Plots` folder, while the evaluation of F vs phi is made in the `CFF_Mean_Deviation_Plots` folder.
 This file takes all available models in the `DNN_CFFs` folder in the scratch path and looks over all of them, and makes models for each available model in that folder as of right now.
 Be careful of the models currently in that folder before running evaluate.